tuanvmth1911008/Project-1/README.md

 # Project-1
-Can not run because the data has been deleted by the school
+The website could not run because the database was deleted by the school